 Women's clothes, too, became more complex and form-fitting.
 But the basic garment types stayed the same for the lower classes.
 A skirt and bodice over a chemise was the basic female attire.
 As with men, a peasant girl's clothes would be made of cheaper, coarser fabric than a princess's.
 We like the combination of this deep blue corset with the bright yellow skirt.
 Both are worn over a chemise, which on a cool fall day has the added benefit of giving you an extra layer of warmth.

-What kind of plans are these two making for their next festival, besides looking fantastic?
+What kind of plans are these two making for their next festival?
 Probably they are debating which musical acts to see, and what food to try.
 For him, a mug of ale might be priority number one.
-We added a bright red head scarf to her look here becuase we thought it added to her peasant appearance.
+We added a bright red head scarf to her look here because we thought it added to her peasant appearance.
 But she might like that it gives her an excuse to ignore some of his requests and carry on with her own plans!

 In the Renaissance a working-class man would wear the same type of shirt, trousers and tunic as any man.
 His clothes would be of finer fabric than a peasant's, but not so fine as a noble's.
 So, once you've laced up your tunic and ensured you're looking handsome you'll be ready to head to your favorite tavern and see what fair maidens find their way over to your corner of the establishment.

 A working-class woman would wear more elaborate clothing than a peasant, and made of better fabric.
 If her family's business involved cloth, she might even wear the same fabrics as royalty, to show off the quality of the merchandise.
-If the family could afford servants, she might have leisure time to do music or decorative needlework.
+This deep burgundy velvet dress includes a matching headpiece and will get lots of compliments for its simple, understated elegance.

 This luxurious gown is typical of one Elizabeth I might have worn, with its square neckline and high, stiff collar.
-Royal garments were elaborate, with wide full skirts draped over stiff frames called farthingales to maintain their bell shape.
-Some farthingales were so wide that a lady had to go through a doorway sideways!
+Royal garments were elaborate, with wide full skirts draped over stiff frames to maintain their bell shape.
 Clothes would be elaborately embroidered and set with gems.
-We don't have farthingales–be glad of it.
-But we do have hoopskirts to give a full skirt look.
+When you wear this lovely dress, be sure to practice your expressions to let everyone know with a glance that you are the queen!